SteamLUG/steamlug-bot/README.txt

 Checks for (and displays) new Tweets.

+Checks for (and displays) new game/DLC releases on Steam that support Linux.

 Replies to:
 - !seen <IRC nick>
 - !s <IRC nick> | !s set <Steam customURL /id/> | !s me